ropensci/nlrx/cran-comments.md

 * This error has now been fixed.

 ## Changes in version 0.4.2
-* no additional changes were made
+* small bugfix in analyze_morris: A warning is no thrown if NA are present in the simulation data

 ## Test environments